• Free Tours

 OUR TIP: Each of the artworks have to be grouted so you won’t be able to take your masterpieces straight away.
 So don’t leave the workshop until your last day, especially if you have an early morning flight.

-• Discounts for families available
+• Discounts for families are available

 Gaudí in 4D (G Experiència)